Economics Transformation Project (ETP)

 Invitations to Research Staff Training

-Each year, scholarships will be provided to this intensive, week-long program where J-PAL staff teach the technical and operational aspects of engaging in and conducting randomized evaluations.
+Each year, we will provide each ETP partner organization with two scholarships to this intensive, week-long program where J-PAL staff teach the technical and operational aspects of engaging in and conducting randomized evaluations.

 “About J-PAL & RCTs” at the American Economic Association Summer Training Program (AEASP)